-Members who own cruisers are often in need of crew, with or without experience, and we maintain a [https://members.greenwichyachtclub.co.uk/activities/cruiser list of these opportunities] on the members portal.
+Members who own cruisers are often in need of crew, with or without experience, and we maintain a list of these opportunities for our members.

 The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea Reach and around the Isle of Sheppey.
 See the